manuelbomi/Enterprise-Architecture-for-AI-Data-Driven-Transformation-An-Architect-s-Guide-to-Bus.-Cap-Modeling/README.md

 *Figure 4: Quantitative gap analysis for AI capabilities*

 > [!NOTE]
-> Please check the repository for the Python cod efor the Gap analysis
+> Please check the repository for the Python code for the Gap analysis
 >

 ---